Refine and Represent: Region-to-Object Representation Learning: Results

 \subsection{Transfer Learning Details}

 \paragraph{Object Detection and Instance Segmentation: MS COCO} \looseness=-1 We finetune our encoder as the backbone of a Mask-RCNN (R50-FPN) \cite{he2017mask} using Detectron2 \cite{wu2019detectron2}.
 We follow the 1$\times$ (12 epochs) and 2$\times$ (24 epochs) training schedule, training on MS COCO's \texttt{train2017} dataset and evaluating on the \texttt{val2017} dataset.
-We report average precision for bounding box predictions (AP\textsubscript{bb}) and mask predictions (AP\textsubscript{mk}).
-Hyperparameter details and variance across multiple random seeds are reported in Appendix \ref{sec:pretraining_detail}.
+We report average precision for bounding box predictions (AP\textsuperscript{bb}) and mask predictions (AP\textsuperscript{mk}).
+Further details such as variance across multiple random seeds are reported in the Appendix.

-\paragraph{Semantic Segmentation: PASCAL VOC and Cityscapes.} We evaluate our semantic segmentation performance by finetuning the encoder as the backbone of a FCN \cite{long2015fully} using MMSegmentation \cite{mmseg2020}.
+\paragraph{Semantic Segmentation: PASCAL VOC and Cityscapes} We evaluate our semantic segmentation performance by finetuning the encoder as the backbone of a FCN \cite{long2015fully} using MMSegmentation \cite{mmseg2020}.
 For PASCAL VOC, we finetune using the \texttt{train\textunderscore{aug2012}} dataset for 45 epochs.
 For Cityscapes, we finetune using the \texttt{train\textunderscore{fine}} dataset for 160 epochs.
-Our evaluation pipeline follows the architecture and hyperparameters found in ~\citet{he2020momentum}.
+Our evaluation pipeline follows the architecture and hyperparameters reported by the authors of MoCo \cite{he2020momentum}.
 Performance is measured by mean intersection-over-union (mIOU) on \texttt{val2012} and \texttt{val\textunderscore{fine}} respectively.
-To ensure fair comparision \cite{goyal2019scaling}, we tune the hyperparameters used in evaluation for all related methods.
-Full details regarding hyperparameters and standard deviation of performance over random trials are in Appendix \ref{sec:appendix_seed}.